leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Is lying down to read bad for myopia?
 - Are OrthoK lenses useful in treating myopia?
 - Are eye exercises useful in preventing or slowing myopia progression?
-- Are there any eyedrops that prevent myopia?
+- Are there any [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"} that prevent myopia?
 - Are myopia prevention lenses effective?

 ## intent: myopia-symptoms_signs-cornearefractive_158